About Kate Prouty

 Owner of Patient Relaxation LLC

-When a repetitive stress injury almost ended my orchestral career, I became interested in massage.
-A few trips to a massage therapist did even more than the medications and physical therapy prescribed by my doctor, because massage therapy addressed the emotional stress in addition to the physical stress I was under.
+When a repetitive stress injury almost ended my orchestral career, I became interested in massage therapy.
+A few trips to a massage therapist did even more than the medications and physical therapy prescribed by my doctor.
+Massage therapy addressed the emotional stress in addition to the physical pain I was experiencing.
 Stress was the root my problems, not just a symptom.

 I embrace life in Michigan and adore its natural beauty, from the lakes and rivers I see from my kayak to the chiming of ice-covered branches I prefer to watch from under a blanket on my sofa.